slab/quill/docs/docs/download.md

 ### CDN

-A globally distributed and available CDN is provided, backed by [Amazon Cloudfront](https://aws.amazon.com/cloudfront/).
+A globally distributed and available CDN is provided, backed by [Render](https://render.com/).

 ```html
 <!-- Main Quill library -->